-IV.
+VI.
 DEATH OF SPOUSE

-When a married resident of Texas dies, the marriage terminates and community property ceases to exist.
+When a married resident of Texas dies, the marriage terminates and community property ceases exist.
 Nonprobate assets pass to their third party beneficiaries.
-Death works a legal partition of the community probate assets; the spouse's undivided deceased one-half interest passes to his heirs and/or devisees, and the surviving spouse retains her therein. undivided one-half interest Presumably, the spouse's mutual obligation of support also terminates.
+Death works a legal partition of the community probate assets; the spouse's undivided one-half deceased interest passes to his heirs and/or devisees, and the surviving spouse retains her undivided one-half interest therein.
+Presumably, the spouse's mutual obligation of support also terminates.
 The surviving spouse does not even have the legal duty to bury the deceased spouse.
 See Tex.
 Prob.
 Code §320A.